 - Protecting children and the vulnerable from harm or exploitation arising from gambling

 Complaints are often about things like bonus offers, ID verification, account closure, withheld winnings and technical issues.
-Regardless of the issue, if your complaint cannot be resolved, it will become a dispute which can then be escalated to an Alternative Dispute Resolution provider – more of this later.
+Regardless of the issue, if your complaint cannot be resolved, it will become a dispute which can then be escalated to an Alternative Dispute Resolution provider.
 First of all, you’ll need to know if you’ve got grounds.

 Do I Have a Legitimate Complaint?